lucasbrambrink/loadAsync/README.md

-# Load Asynchronous Javascript
+# Ordered Asynchronous Javascript

-Loading javascript asynchronously improves performance.
+Loading javascript asynchronously improves page performance.
 Dynamically adding `<script>` tags into the DOM after page-load (with javascript) is a robust strategy that works across all browsers.